The Short Answer

 VPN for Linux distros

-Step 3) Solve the access denied error (If occurs)
+Step 3) Solve the access denied error (if it occurs) by entering this command and rebooting:

 sudo usermod -aG nordvpn $USER